pillarsacademy/pillarsacademy.github.io/about/teachers.md

 ###Hasina Noorzoy
 I am one of the Pre K Teacher's Assistants.
 I have a AA degree in Liberal Studies from Santiago Canyon College and my Bachelors from Cal State Long Beach.
 I am still continuing my education in Human Development In Sha Allah.
 I had the privilege with working with the children at Pillars Academy last school year and I am excited for the upcoming school year to watch the children develop and grow In Sha Allah.
 What I enjoy the most at Pillars Academy is the loving and caring atmosphere Ma Sha Alllah.

-###Megan Elizabeth Webb and I will be co-teaching Kindergarten and First Grade.
+###Megan Elizabeth Webb
+I teach the First Grade, and co-teach TK & Kindergarten.
 I have a Multiple Subject Teaching Credential and a Masters in Education from Pepperdine University.
 This is my third year at Pillars Academy.
 I am so grateful to have the opportunity to teach in such a warm and caring school and look forward learning more about you!
 As for myself, I enjoy reading, watching cooking shows, and spending time in nature.

 ###Anna Norris
 I have had the pleasure of working at Pillars Academy for the past seven years as an elementary teacher.
 I have a Clear California Teaching Credential and a Master of Arts in Teaching from the University of California, Irvine.
 I am currently working on a Master of Science in Curriculum and Instruction at Cal State Fullerton.
 I am an avid reader and I love to share my love of reading and writing with students across the subject areas.